dkondor/wstroke/README.md

  - Ignore in combination with keyboard keypresses.
  - Individual settings (which button, timeout) for each pointing device
  - Advanced gestures
+ - Actions to activate another Wayfire plugin (typical desktop interactions are under "Global Action"; "Custom Plugin" can be used with giving the plugin activator name directly), see [here](https://github.com/WayfireWM/wayfire/issues/1811).
  - Touchscreen and pen / stylus support